artificialsalt/405L2/README.md

 ## Usage

 1. Ensure the REPL on UART 2 is disabled in boot.py in the MicroPython flash.
+2. If necessary, modify the COM port number on line 17.
+By default, it is COM10.
-2. Modify the gain value in control_serial.py to the desired value.
+3. Modify the gain value in control_serial.py to the desired value.
 This line of code is on line 14 and looks like this:

   ```
   gain = 0.05
   ```

-  If necessary, modify the COM port number on line 17.
-By default, it is COM10.

-3. Run main.py on the MicroPython board.
+4. Run main.py on the MicroPython board.
-4. Run control_serial.py on the PC.
+5. Run control_serial.py on the PC.

 ## Example results

 ![Underdamped response](gain_underdamped.png)

-Underdamped response
+An underdamped response.
+The motor never reaches the setpoint of 1000 ticks.

 ![Excessive oscillation](gain_excessive.png)

-Excessive oscillation
+An excessive oscillation.
+The motor never settles onto a final value.

 ![Good response](gain_good.png)

-Good response
+A good response.
+There is some small overshoot but the motor otherwise settles fairly quickly.
+The steady state error is due to low PWM percentages being unable to overcome the friction of the system.